curl/everything-curl/http/modify/README.md

-# Modify the HTTP request
+# Customize your HTTP

-As described earlier, each HTTP transfer starts with curl sending an HTTP request.
-That request consists of a request line and a number of request headers, and this chapter details how you can modify all of those.
+As described earlier, each HTTP transfer starts with curl sending a *request*.
+This request consists of a request line and a number of request headers, and this chapter details how you can customize those.

 * [Request method](method.md)
 * [Request target](target.md)